Ryanff72/Ryanff72.github.io/docs/index.md

 ---
 title: Epic Website Page One
-layout:default
+layout: default
 nav_order: 1
 ---
-# This is Page One
+# Page One
-description: welcome to page one

 You can use the [editor on GitHub](https://github.com/gamerhangout/gamerhangout.github.io/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.